MicrosoftDocs/customer-insights/ci-docs/real-time-data-ingestion.md

 These values are API call parameters that you can change.
 They aim to ensure that your source data remains your source of truth.
 If you want real-time updates to be included for longer, you need to add them to a data source so they get pulled during the next scheduled refresh.

+ > [!TIP]
+ > Any data ingested or modified using these APIs is also reflected direcly in the corresponding Dataverse tables.
+This allows you to leverage the rest of the Dataverse ecosystem and functionalities to achieve end-to-end business scenarios.

 ## Real-time update of the unified customer profile fields

 Updated profiles will show in the customer card view, or any other visualization, within a few seconds.